The Navy League of the United States was founded in 1902 with the encouragement of President Theodore Roosevelt.

 We also have a strong "Support for Youth" program with five local JROTC units, one Marine JROTC unit, and the Navy League sponsored US Naval Sea Cadet Corps.

 Throughout the year the Council hosts parties for visiting ships and participates in numerous activities of the local Navy, Marine, and Coast Guard units.
 During "Fleet Week" a special event is held for the junior officers from all visiting ships.

-Recent fund raising events are used to send care packages to Marine deployed units in Iraq and Afghanistan with collections of over $49,000 and 360 packages sent.
+In the past fund raising events were used to send care packages to deployed Marine units in Iraq and Afghanistan with collections of over $49,000 and 360 packages sent.
 Popular hard covered and paperback books have been collected from various sources.
-As of September 2010 over 620 cartons have been donated to US and NATO ships visiting Fort Lauderdale.
+We have provided over 620 cartons which have been donated to US and NATO ships visiting Fort Lauderdale.
 Books were also given to Marine Expeditionary Units at Camp Lejeune, N.C., personnel at Coast Guard Station Fort Lauderdale, and to the library at Bethesda Medical Center outside Washington, D.C.

 For those wishing to learn (or share) more about the Navy League of the United States there is a very informative Community Service Organization Presentation in Power Point format available here.
 Additionally, there is a short Youtube video available for viewing here which is very informative.
 If you wish to download a copy go here and you will be presented with a number of choices with regard to size and format.